cfenollosa/dsl-libretto50ct/README.md

-Feel free to contact me if there is any mistake on the tutorial or if you have some contribution, for example, a command to make it run with another Ethernet card, or if you managed to make the ACPI work.
+Feel free to contact me if there is any mistake on the tutorial or if you have some contribution, for example, a command to make it run with WPA, or if you managed to make the ACPI work.

 [![The Libretto running X](img/libretto_x.thumb.jpg)](https://github.com/carlesfe/dsl-libretto50ct/raw/master/img/libretto_x.jpg)